 If you'd like to get in touch, please contact me at isra.black [at] york.ac.uk.

 Isra Black, ‘Refusing Life Prolonging Medical Treatment and the ECHR’ (2018) 38(2) OJLS 299 (free link).

 Isra Black and Ásgeir Helgason, ‘Using motivational interviewing to facilitate death talk in end-of-life care: an ethical analysis’ (2018) 17 BMC Palliative Care 51 (open access).

-One paper with Ralf Jox on: 'Voluntary stopping of eating and drinking, palliative support, and moral uncertainty'.
+One paper with Ralf Jox for a volume edited by Sue Westwood on: 'Voluntary stopping of eating and drinking, palliative support, and moral uncertainty'.

-A law and ethics project on adolescent refusals of life sustaining treatment with Lisa Forsberg and Anthony Skelton.
-At the moment we're writing 'Transformative experience and adolescent refusals of life prolonging medical treatment' and 'On Adolescent Refusals of Life-Prolonging Medical Treatment: A Welfarist Proposal'.
+A law and philosophy project on adolescent refusals of life sustaining treatment with Lisa Forsberg and Anthony Skelton.
+At the moment we're writing 'Transformative experience and adolescent refusals of life prolonging medical treatment' and 'Making philosophical sense of the normative power of adolescent medical consents and refusals'.